 Moot Court research and argument allows students to develop skills in courtroom advocacy.
 For students aiming to become litigators, prosecutors, or defense attorneys, this provides great practice.
 Many law schools (for example Texas Tech School of Law) place special emphasis on Moot Court.

 The team's current advisor is Dr. Oliver Bateman.
 Dr. Bateman joined the UT-Arlington faculty after completing his Ph.D. in legal history at the University of Pittsburgh.
-He also holds a J.D. from Valparaiso University School of Law, and is a specialist in law and education, Atlantic history, and comparative law.
-Along with volunteer attorneys from local corporations and law firms, Dr. Bateman assists Moot Court team members as they research cases, write briefs, and practice oral arguments for Moot Court contests.
-If you're interested in joining the team, please e-mail Dr. Bateman at firstname.lastname@example.org or team president Bhavik Patel at email@example.com.
+He also holds a JD from Valparaiso University School of Law, and is a specialist in law and education, transatlantic history, and sports law.
+Along with local attorneys, Dr. Bateman assists Moot Court team members as they research cases, write briefs, and practice oral arguments for Moot Court contests.

 2012-2013 SEASON IN REVIEW